githubkyle/Thinkers/README.md

 # The User Network

-This is a user network where people can think free thoughts and have reactions to others' thoughts, as well as make friends with other users.
+This is a user network where people can express thoughts and have reactions to others' thoughts.
+Users are also able to become friends with other users.

 ## Installation